Region VIII Scholarships

 NAFSA Region VIII awards a limited number of scholarship awards to individuals wishing to attend our annual regional conference.
 Scholarships include free conference registration or lodging at the conference hotel.
 Scholarships are based on level of need, with preference being given to presenters and first-time attendees.
 The annual priority deadline to apply is September 1.

-NAFSA Advocacy Day is an annual opportunity to voice your support for international education and exchange, while expanding your network and increasing your skill set.
-Advocacy Day take place over two days and includes an integrated set of advocacy training and practice activities, anchored by a morning of visits to each member's congressional delegation on Capitol Hill.
+NAFSA Advocacy Day is an annual opportunity to voice your support for international education and exchange while expanding your network and increasing your skill set.
+Advocacy Day takes place over two days and includes an integrated set of advocacy training and practice activities, anchored by a morning of visits to each member's congressional delegation on Capitol Hill.

 NAFSA Region VIII supports colleagues who wish to advance their professional development through attendance at the Advocacy Day by offering a travel scholarship to help defray the costs of attendance.
-NAFSA's Advocacy Day.
+The priority deadline for the Advocacy Day Travel Grant is February 7.

 Becca AbuRakia-Einhorn is the Coordinator of Education Abroad at Gallaudet University, the world's first and only university in the world designed for the deaf and hard of hearing.
 She is a NAFSA Academy graduate and has presented at NAFSA National, CCIS, and the CIEE Annual Conference.
 Becca holds a BA from Pomona College, an MA in International Affairs from American University's School of International Service, and an MPA from American University's School of Public Affairs.
 She was recently named the Diversity Abroad EDIIE Rising Star for 2019.